 - The user interface can be improved.

-- Might show different results each time.
+- It might show different results each time.

 7. AWS Inspector